zzaia/zzaia-trio-coffee-shop/CoffeeShop/docs/bff/bff-architecture.md

 ## Event driven design
 - Use of CQRS with mediator pattern
 - Use of pipeline behavior in mediator for validation and logging
-- Receive notifications from the notification system using Dapr
+- Receive notifications from the internal notification system using Dapr
 - Notify front-end applications with order change status using GraphQL

 ## Logging